Six Lessons For Entrepreneurs From Legendary Designer – Dieter Rams

 When Rams spoke about his famous Snow White Coffin Radio, he explained how at the beginning the design was superior to existing technology.
-This made the Braun brothers decided to improve the engineering so that the product, both inside and out, would be high quality.
+This made the Braun brothers decided to improve the engineering so that the product, both inside and out, would be of high quality.
 It was important for the designers to work together with the engineering department (watch the conversation in the video below.
-This part appears starts in minute 10:15).
-For those who are familiar with Jobs’ philosophy will see the similarities between the two entrepreneur’s philosophies: first design, than engineering.
+This part appears to start in minute 10:15).
+Those who are familiar with Jobs’ philosophy will see the similarities between the two entrepreneur’s philosophies: first design, then engineering.

 Lesson 3 – Consumers doesn’t Know What They Want So Believe in What You Are After